 Near Vukel, Kelmend region, northern Albania.

 Diellë Cekal returns to her house after taking her sheep to graze in the village of Vukel, Kelmend region, Albania.
-Most of the population relies on farming or their livestock to make a living.

 A small scale dam on the Cemi River, Kelmend valley, northern Albania.
 These alpine rivers contribute to the valley being one of the most biodiverse areas of Albania, however multiple dam projects are now threatening their natural state, and critical water supply for nearby rural communities.